Painless Family Budgeting

 Adjusting Your Budget

-Next think about some big lifestyle changes that your family can make.
+Consider some big lifestyle changes that your family can make.
 Maybe you could go camping this year instead of going to Disneyworld.
 Maybe you can cut back on gift-giving.
 Try carpooling to work.
 Grow a vegetable garden.
 You could even sell your home and buy a smaller, less expensive one.
-Look at all of the possibilities and you will find many ways you could cut back in big ways.

 Make some changes in your life and home that will slowly help reduce expenses, like turning lights off when no one is in the room, using coupons, turning down the thermostat, buying in bulk, making your own pizza instead of ordering one every Wednesday, having birthday parties at home instead of at a laser tag place.